 This means your interest earnings will accelerate over time, as long as you maintain the balance in your account.

-In the example above, if the account owner earns 2% monthly compounding interest, their $5,000 account would $5,101.
+In the example above, if the account owner earns 2% monthly compounding interest, their $5,000 account balance would be $5,101 after year one.
 By year two, they would be generating interest on a balance of $5,101 — the account principal plus the $101 interest already earned.
 By year 10, they will have earned $1,107 in interest, for a total balance of $6,107.
 While they earned that same $101 in the beginning that interest began to steadily earn more interest as the years passed.

 When you open a savings account, the financial institution will provide details around your interest rate (also called annual percentage yield, or APY), as well as how frequently interest is compounded: daily, monthly or quarterly.
 The APY on the account will take into consideration compound interest and give you an accurate look at how much interest you’ll actually earn.